dervishe-/GenBerry/README.md

 image to put on the card.
 You can customize it with hostname, keyboard layout, timezone, kernel config, config.txt and filesystem.
+You can also enable the serial console communications.

 ## What the script actually do ?